Pi-hole review — network-wide DNS adblocker

 Caveats

-Always-on hardware required: Pi-hole must be running for the network to work.
-If the Raspberry Pi goes down or restarts, devices temporarily have no DNS.
-Configure a fallback DNS server on your router for failover.
+Always-on hardware required: Pi-hole must be running while your network depends on it.
+If the host goes down or restarts, devices may temporarily lose DNS until you have recovery or failover in place.

 DNS encryption: By default, Pi-hole sends DNS queries unencrypted to upstream servers.
 Configure DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT) to Quad9 or another privacy-friendly resolver for full protection.
 See the privacy DNS guide.